Archive copy from <URL:http://www.ariadne.ac.uk/issue5/metadata-masses/intro.html>

 element several times in order to provide name, address and telephone information.
 In a case

-qualifier would be used to differentiate between
+such as this, the TYPE qualifier would be used to differentiate between

-each occurrence of Author
+each occurrence of Author.

 eg